Istanbul Historic Peninsula – Old City

-Istanbul Historic Peninsula History.
-Byzantium, Constantinople, Istanbul Old City Fatih
+Istanbul Historic Peninsula History, Map, Istanbul Old City Sightseeing Guide

 Istanbul is the city I was born and raised in.
 A part of my childhood years was spent in Fatih district.
 The name of Fatih is derived from the word “Fetheden”, which means “the conqueror”.
 It is a title commonly attributed to Sultan Mehmed, who conquered Istanbul in the name of Ottomans.